Paris Peace Conference (1919–1920): Territorial claims

 The Japanese claim to Shantung faced strong challenges from the Chinese patriotic student group.
-In 1914, at the outset of the war, Japan had seized the territory that had been granted to Germany in 1897 and also seized the German islands in the Pacific north of the equator.
-In 1917, Japan had made secret agreements with Britain, France, and Italy to guarantee their annexation of these territories.
+In 1914, at the outset of the war, Japan seized the territory that had been granted to Germany in 1897 and seized the German islands in the Pacific north of the equator.
+In 1917, Japan made secret agreements with Britain, France, and Italy to guarantee their annexation of these territories.
 With Britain, there was an agreement to support British annexation of the Pacific Islands south of the Equator.

 Despite a generally pro-Chinese view by the American delegation, Article 156 of the Treaty of Versailles transferred German concessions in the Jiaozhou Bay, China, to Japan rather than returning sovereign authority to China.
-The leader of the Chinese delegation, Lou Tseng-Tsiang, demanded a reservation be inserted before he would sign the treaty.
+The leader of the Chinese delegation, Lu Zhengxiang, demanded a reservation be inserted, before he would sign the treaty.
 After the reservation was denied, the treaty was signed by all the delegations except that of China.
 Chinese outrage over that provision led to demonstrations known as the May Fourth Movement.
 The Pacific Islands north of the equator became a class C mandate, administered by Japan.

 American approach

 Until Wilson's arrival in Europe in December 1918, no sitting American president had ever visited the continent.
-Wilson's 1917 Fourteen Points, had helped win many hearts and minds as the war ended in America and all over Europe, including Germany, as well as its allies in and the former subjects of the Ottoman Empire.
+Wilson's 1918 Fourteen Points had helped win many hearts and minds as the war ended, not only in America but all over Europe, including Germany, as well as its allies in and the former subjects of the Ottoman Empire.

 Wilson's diplomacy and his Fourteen Points had essentially established the conditions for the armistices that had brought an end to World War I. Wilson felt it to be his duty and obligation to the people of the world to be a prominent figure at the peace negotiations.
 High hopes and expectations were placed on him to deliver what he had promised for the postwar era.
-In doing so, Wilson ultimately began to lead the foreign policy of the United States towards interventionism, a move that has been strongly resisted in some domestic circles ever since.
+In doing so, Wilson ultimately began to lead the foreign policy of the United States towards interventionism, a move that has been strongly resisted in some United States circles ever since.

 Once Wilson arrived, however, he found "rivalries, and conflicting claims previously submerged."
-He worked mostly trying to sway the direction that the French, led by Georges Clemenceau, and the British, led by David Lloyd George, towards Germany and its allies in Europe and the former Ottoman Empire in the Middle East.
-Wilson's attempts to gain acceptance of his Fourteen Points ultimately failed after France and Britain had refused to adopt some of their specific points and core principles.
+He worked mostly at trying to influence both the French, led by Georges Clemenceau, and the British, led by David Lloyd George, in their treatment of Germany and its allies in Europe and the former Ottoman Empire in the Middle East.
+Wilson's attempts to gain acceptance of his Fourteen Points ultimately failed; France and Britain each refused to adopt specific points as well as certain core principles.

-In Europe, several of his Fourteen Points conflicted with the other powers' desires.
-The United States did not encourage or believe that the responsibility for the war, which Article 231 of the Treaty of Versailles, placed on Germany alone, was fair or warranted.
-It would not be until 1921, under US President Warren Harding, that the United States finally signed peace treaties with the Central Powers, separately, with Germany, Austria, and Hungary respectively.
+Several of the Fourteen Points conflicted with the desires of European powers.
+The United States did not consider it fair or warranted that Article 231 of the Treaty of Versailles declared Germany solely responsible for the war.
+(The United States did not sign peace treaties with the Central Powers until 1921 under President Warren Harding, when separate documents were signed with Germany, Austria, and Hungary respectively.)